chanzuckerberg/czid-pipeline/README.rst

     - Include ERCC gene counts from STAR.

 - 1.2.0
-    - Work around STAR concurrency bug causing misordered pairs in 10% of samples with paired end reads, and thus lost reads and reduced sensitivity downstream.
+    - Synchronize pair order after STAR to improve sensitivity in 10% of samples with paired-end reads.